melonlay/drag-and-paste/README_EN.md

 **Q: Copy function not working?**
 A: Please ensure `pyperclip` package is installed and system clipboard function is working properly.

+**Q: Ctrl+V paste function not working?**
+A: Please check:
+- `pywin32` package is installed (Windows clipboard API)
+- Clipboard has content (text or files)
+- Program window has focus
+- For file paste, ensure files are supported text formats

 ## Quick Start

 1. **Install Dependencies**: